16 Best Beaches in San Diego for Families with Kids of All Ages

 Sea anemone in a San Diego tide pool

-Tucked away in a cove below gorgeous, towering bluffs, Tide Beach Park is a hidden gem in Solana Beach.
+Tucked away in a cove below gorgeous, towering bluffs, Tide Beach Park is a hidden gem in Solana Beach, about a half mile north of Fletcher Cove.
 Free street parking is located right near the intersection of Pacific Avenue and Solana Vista Drive, where you can access this family-friendly San Diego beach.
 It’s a good San Diego tide pooling option for people staying in Del Mar hotels or Encinitas hotels.

-The tide pools at the north end of the cove are some of the best in San Diego, especially for starfish hunting during winter months when low tide happens during daylight.
-The sights, glistening sand, and ocean breeze make this spot a great beach for kids in San Diego.
-Lifeguards are on duty only during the summer months, and there are no restrooms.
+The tide pools at the north end of the cove are some of the best in the city, especially for starfish hunting during the winter months when low tide happens during daylight.
+The sights, glistening sand, and ocean breeze make this spot an excellent beach for kids in San Diego.
+Beware, though, lifeguards are on duty only during the summer months, and there are no restrooms.

 Tip: Don’t forget your beach games and beach accessories to make your day in the sun even more fun!